Interested in Enrolling Your Child?

 Tuition and Fees

 The Pastor, in consultation with the School Advisory Board and the Parish Finance Council, sets the tuition yearly.
 Tuition may be paid annually or on a monthly basis.
-Payments for each year begin in July and end in April.
+Payments for each year begin in July.

 The school reserves the right to cancel the registration of any student whose family fails satisfactorily to meet tuition and fee payments during the preceding semester or in such cases to require full tuition payment in advance of registration acceptance.
 The school reserves the right to withhold re-registration and to deny readmission unless all delinquent fees are paid.